LGBTQ rights in Florida: Legality of same-sex sexual activity

 In 1960, the state Attorney General issued an opinion that Florida's sodomy statute did not apply to Indian reservations.
 The opinion stated that crimes committed between Native Americans or between Native Americans and non-Native Americans were a matter for tribal courts.
 This meant that if the particular reservation had no law against it, sodomy would be legal on the reservation.
 However, sodomy between non-Native Americans on the reservation would fall under the jurisdiction of state law and would be liable to prosecution.

 Same-sex sexual activity remained illegal in Florida until 2003, when the United States Supreme Court struck down all state sodomy laws in Lawrence v.
 Texas.
 As of 2020, the state's sodomy law, though unenforceable, has not been repealed by the Florida Legislature.

 In October 2018, during a gay sex undercover sting operation by Florida law enforcement, a judge ruled that gay sex is not illegal in a public space so long as it is within a room.

 In September 2020, Hillsborough County officials arrested 11 men on misdemeanor charges.
 Each of the 11 men had gone to a local park and struck up a conversation with another man with both eventually agreeing to having consensual sex.
 They were arrested on misdemeanor charges that do not involve sex crimes.
 The Hillsborough County Sheriff's Office published the names and mugshots of all 11 men to local news outlets.
 Critics accused the Sheriff's Office of deliberately targeting gay men, asking if undercover deputies would have also arrested a man and a woman for meeting in public and agreeing to have sex.

+In 2026, the Florida Legislature passed CS/CS/HB 1525, which repealed § 800.02, Florida Statutes, the state's statutory prohibition on "unnatural and lascivious acts"; the House of Representatives passed the bill 108–0 on March 3, 2026, and the Senate passed it 38–0 on March 10, 2026.
+Governor Ron DeSantis signed the bill on June 16, 2026, and the repeal takes effect on October 1, 2026.